 Counselor for the UCLA High Potential Program and associate director for the UCLA American Indian Studies Center.

-Director of the Defense Advanced Research Projects Agency (DARPA) an agency of the government that develops technology for the military during a time of expansion of the ARPANET project, which developed an experimental computer network, a precursor to the internet.
+Researcher for the Defense Advanced Research Projects Agency (DARPA), an agency of the government that develops technology for the military.
+UCLA adjunct professor of computer science.